 Because the projects funded are "home grown” with input from local school system leaders, they allow education foundations to address needs and goals specific to their community.
 They avoid the pitfall of imposing a "one size fits all” mentality by prescribing a particular program or approach.
 This system fosters greater private-sector involvement, creative problem solving and a sense of ownership by everyone involved.

 One-on-one tutoring for struggling second grade readers, support for low-income students to complete career/technical education industry certification programs, tuition assistance for paraprofessionals seeking to become teachers, and mentoring programs targeting at-risk students are all examples of matching grant funded projects.
-For the 2012-13 school year alone, nearly 690,000 students in 52 counties were directly impacted through 95 matching grant funded projects.
+For the 2013-14 school year alone, nearly 1.4 million students in 53 counties were directly impacted through 124 matching grant funded projects.

 Florida corporations from all sectors of our economy have increased their commitment to local foundation initiatives, making the School District Education Foundation Matching Grants Program a highly effective public-private partnership that is held up as a model of success for other states seeking greater resources for their students in critical academic areas.